artag/Training/Notes_Grokking_Simplicity/ReadMe.md

 answer for a given input.

 ## Chapter 4.
 Extracting calculations from actions

+* Extract calculations from actions
+* Copy-on-write
+* Aligning design with business requirements
+  * Choosing a better level of abstraction that matches usage

 The *document object model* (DOM) is the in-memory representation of an HTML page in a browser.